By Bill Kohlhaase, Planet Natural

 Know Your Herbs

-Experience growing herbs outdoors will go a long way to growing success indoors.
+Successful outdoor herb gardening will go a long way to growing success indoors.
 Annuals, such as basil, cilantro and lemon balm, can be easily started indoors from seed.
 Certainly digging up basil from your garden to bring inside ahead of the first frost will keep your plants yielding.
 But you’ll want new plants to keep your harvests ongoing and to set out in the spring.
 Don’t start your seed under strong light.
 Wait until the plants show their first true leaves before moving to a well-lit space.
-Quick growing herbs such as cilantro won’t regenerate when picked so a constant supply demands fresh seeding.
+Quick to harvest herbs such as cilantro won’t regenerate when picked so a constant supply demands fresh seeding.
 Digging cilantro up from the garden for transplanting indoors produces an inferior product.
 Both dill and cilantro like cool temperatures.
 Growing them in a warm closet or tent might keep them from becoming lush or may make them bolt.

 Germinating parsley seeds for indoor growing requires cracking the seeds’ hard coat.
 This can be done by presoaking in warm water or freezing them in ice cubes.
 When it’s time to plant, put the ice cube with the seed in a potting cup.